This section includes the following topics:

 Datadog stores a large volume of points, and in most cases it’s not possible to display all of them on a graph.
 There would be more datapoints than pixels.
 Datadog uses time aggregation to solve this problem by combining data points into time buckets.
 For example, when examining four hours, data points are combined into two-minute buckets.
 This is called a rollup.
-As the time interval you’ve defined for your query increases, the granularity of your data becomes coarser.
+As the time interval you’ve defined for your query increases, the granularity of your data decreases.

 There are five aggregations you can apply to combine your data in each time bucket: sum, min, max, avg, and count.

 It’s important to remember that time aggregation is always applied in every query you make.

 Space aggregation splits a single metric into multiple timeseries by tags such as host, container, and region.
 For instance, if you wanted to view the latency of your EC2 instances by region, you would need to use space aggregation’s grouping by functionality to combine each region’s hosts.

 There are four aggregators that can be applied when using space aggregation: sum, min, max, and avg.
 Using the above example, say that your hosts are spread across four regions: us-east-1, us-east-2, us-west-1, and us-west-2.
 The hosts in each region need to be combined using an aggregator function.
 Using the max aggregator would result in the maximum latency experienced across hosts in each region, while the avg aggregator would yield the average latency per region.

 Datadog supports several different metric types that serve distinct use cases: count, gauge, rate, histogram, and distribution.
 Metric types determine which graphs and functions are available to use with the metric in the app.

 The Datadog Agent doesn’t make a separate request to Datadog’s servers for every single data point you send.
 Instead, it reports values collected over a flush time interval.
 The metric’s type determines how the values collected from your host over this interval are aggregated for submission.

 The rate type takes the count and divides it by the length of the time interval.
 This is useful if you’re interested in the number of hits per second.